A Cusp in QED at g=2

+{\bf 1.
+Motivation:}\\ No known particle has exactly the Dirac value $g_\mathrm{ D}\equiv 2$ of the gyromagnetic ratio $g$.
+Determination of the higher order vacuum fluctuation correction to $g_\mathrm{ D}$ provides the most precise test of perturbative QED (D-QED)~\cite{Kinoshita:2005sm}.
+However, even the point-like electron (or muon or tauon) to start with have $g\ne 2$ due to modifications introduced by electromagnetic interactions with particles not recognized as present in the QED framework - these, for example, are EM interactions with quark fluctuations in the vacuum.
+However, should $g=g_\mathrm{D}$ be a singular point, a D-QED perturbative expansion is not appropriate.
+The aims of this work are to recognize a singularity at $g=g_\mathrm{ D}$, to study the nature of this singularity, and to lay foundation for a theoretical framework allowing exploration of $|g|>g_\mathrm{ D}$ domain.

-To achieve these goals we consider the extension to $g\ne 2$ based on the renormalizable dimension-4 action~\cite{VaqueraAraujo:2012qa,AngelesMartinez:2011nt}.
-We find a singularity at $g=g_\mathrm{ D}$ employing the external field method: this means that we study the vacuum properties in presence of external constant and homogeneous electromagnetic fields, integrating out fluctuations of spin-1/2 particles with $g\ne g_\mathrm{ D}$.
-The resulting effective potential $\Veff$ is a generalization of the Heisenberg-Euler-Schwinger (HES) effective action~\cite{Heisenberg:1935qt,Weisskopf,Schwinger:1951nm,Reuter:1996zm,Dunne:2004nc} to arbitrary value of $g$.
-Our result is regular for all $|g|\le g_\mathrm{ D}$~\cite{Labun:2012jf}.
+To achieve our goals we consider the extension to $g\ne 2$ based on the renormalizable dimension-4 action~\cite{VaqueraAraujo:2012qa,AngelesMartinez:2011nt}.
+We study the vacuum properties in the presence of external constant and homogeneous electromagnetic fields, integrating out fluctuations of spin-1/2 particles with $g\ne g_\mathrm{ D}$.
+The resulting effective potential $V_{\mathrm{eff}}$ is a generalization of the Heisenberg-Euler-Schwinger (HES) effective action~\cite{Heisenberg:1935qt,Weisskopf,Schwinger:1951nm,Reuter:1996zm,Dunne:2004nc} to arbitrary value of $g$.
+The result is regular for all $|g|\le g_\mathrm{ D}$~\cite{Labun:2012jf}.